Well, one of the worst kept secrets this all of last year has finally been made public.

 And we haven't had an actual conservative leading a movement from the White House since Reagan.

-Uh we've had a number of them, like Newt for a while in the House of Representatives, but we haven't had anybody at the top in elected office leading a conservative move.
+We've had a number of them, like Newt, for a while in the House of Representatives, but we haven't had anybody at the top in elected office leading a conservative movement.

 It's almost like our team hasn't really been trying to win every year.